ihsn/SDCPractice/measure_risk.rst

 Algorithm), have been developed.
 SUDA algorithms are based on the concept of special uniqueness, which is introduced in the next subsection.
-Since this is a heuristic approach, its performance is only tested in actual datasets, which is done in Elliot et al. (2002) for UK census data.
+Since this is a heuristic approach, its performance is only tested in actual datasets, which is done in `ElMF02`_ for UK census data.
 These tests have shown that the performance of the algorithm leads to good risk estimates for these test datasets.